 Counseling Center Services and Staff

 The Counseling Center provides a full range of counseling and psychological services to all students who desire assistance in coping with personal and emotional difficulties and social relationships.
 The Counseling Center therapists are also available to consult with staff and faculty members on how to deal with emotionally distressed and/or distressing students.
-The Counseling Center is staffed by three full time licensed psychologists, Dr. Randolph Lee, Director, Dr. Jaimie Burns, Associate Director, and Dr. John Carlson.
-In addition, the staff includes a part-time licensed clinical social worker (Bonnie Scranton, LCSW), a pre-doctoral intern (Kristine Kennen, M.A.) and several advanced graduate students in the doctoral training program in clinical psychology at the University of Hartford.
+The Counseling Center is staffed by two full time licensed psychologists, Dr. Randolph Lee, Director, and Dr. Kristine Kennen, a half-time clinical psychologist, Dr. Kate Marinchak, and three post-doctoral fellows, Dr. Kelly Copeland, Dr. Alex Lemiszki, and Dr. Ryan Ochoa.
+We also have two advanced graduate students in the doctoral training program in clinical psychology, one from the University of Connecticut, and one from the University of Hartford.
 We also have a consulting psychiatrist who is available for medication consultations for students who are in active therapy with one of the members of the Center staff.

 We are located at 135 Allen Place, accessible from the rear of the Campus Safety parking lot.
 Our telephone number is 860-297-2415.
 To make an appointment a student may call our office between 8:30 a.m. and 4:30 p.m. and Ms. Kristina Cavalieri, our office coordinator, will help to set up an appointment.
-Or the student may access us through a link on the web site.
 It is preferable that students contact us directly to arrange an appointment.
 They will feel more committed if they do so, and are more likely to show up for the appointment they make.
 In rare instances, you might remain with the student while they make the phone call to set the appointment or you may accompany the student to the Counseling Center if there is an urgency and you wish to make sure they physically make contact with us.

 We sometimes get calls from students or faculty on students' behalf requesting a specific counselor.
 While this is always done with the best intentions, there are often reasons, for example, scheduling issues, or conflict of interests with friends of a student who may be seeing one of the staff, that may not be apparent why we may think it wise to schedule someone with a different therapist than the one you suggest.
 While we try to be as responsive as possible, we ask your understanding letting us make the decision about who will see a student.
 Of course we value your input about this issue, but there may be other reasons which we can not discuss with you for a different choice.